carlos-a-g-h/the-ledger-of-my-shed/README.md

 ## How to run this ?

-First of all, Make sure you have a MongoDB server instance available to use, wether you have it locally or remotely, it doesn't matter
+First of all, Make sure you have a MongoDB server instance available to use, wether you have it locally or remotely

-You might want to check out the "config.yaml" file and adjust it to your needs, specially if you are using MongoDB remotely and not locally
+You might want to check out the "config.yaml" file and adjust it to your needs, specially if you are using MongoDB remotely

-After setting it up, you can run the server like this
+After ensuring that there is a MongoDB instance available, you can run the server like this

 ```
 $ chmod +x shled; ./shled
 ```

-or like this if you're not running directly from the source code
+or like this if you're running directly from the source code

 ```
 $ python3 main.py